StartBootstrap/startbootstrap-grayscale/README.md

 ## Getting Started

-To use this template, choose one of the following options to get started:
+To begin using this template, choose one of the following options to get started:
 * [Download the latest release on Start Bootstrap](http://startbootstrap.com/template-overviews/grayscale/)
 * Clone the repo: `git clone https://github.com/BlackrockDigital/startbootstrap-grayscale.git`
 * Fork the repo

+### What's Included

 ## Bugs and Issues